dchandak99/BERT-Sentiment/README.md

 |    macro avg |      0.91 |   0.91 |     0.91 |   25000 |
 | weighted avg |      0.91 |   0.91 |     0.91 |   25000 |

+### Optimization:
+I will optimize the hyperparameters later to get as close to the sota as possible.

 ### Code:
 Currently, you can view the code [here](https://colab.research.google.com/drive/1zaT4-IV-QdWAY5xRAiUL5-sRCUTknc8f?usp=sharing).
 It will be uploaded on completion.